Aspiring Software Engineer

 Why hardening Firefox?

-By default, Firefox collects data via telemetry and crash reporting and doesn’t protect your privacy very well.
-By hardening Firefox, telemetry and crash reporting can be disabled, and tracking on websites can be mostly blocked, giving them little chance to track you.
+Even though Firefox is much better for your privacy than Google Chrome, it's not great out-of-the-box.
+By default, Firefox collects data via telemetry and crash reporting, and many privacy-enhancing features aren't enabled.
+By hardening Firefox, telemetry and crash reporting can be disabled, and online tracking can be mostly prevented.
+This way, there is much less chance for most websites to track you.

 Before you start

 - Update Firefox to the lastet stable version before you start.
-If you're using Firefox ESR, update Firefox to the latest minor release.
+If you're using Firefox ESR, update Firefox to the latest ESR release.

 - If you see an option that doesn't exist in your version of Firefox, just ignore it.